-The Modern Records Centre is currently open to University of Warwick researchers.
-We will be reopening to external researchers on 28 June.
+The Modern Records Centre is now open to all researchers.

 In order to comply with social distancing measures, we are currently restricting the number of researchers that we can accommodate and access to the research area will be by appointment only.
 Please give us as much notice of your visit as possible, but at least a minimum of one full working day (i.e. more than 24 hours).